xeuke/RISCV-HDP/Week-3/README.md

 ![image](https://github.com/xeuke/RISCV-HDP/assets/20591370/ef1c15ff-865d-4398-bda3-12e5838ddf54)

-- GPIO is mapped with x31 register
+- GPIO is mapped with an x30 register, which can store 32-bit data
 - We can use the 8-LSbs to store the data read from the temperature sensor
-- 'Bit-30' is used to enable control for increasing temperature (1: enable temp increase, 0: do nothing), for this application it will be represented with a green LED
+- 'Bit-30' is used to enable control for increasing temperature (1: enable temp increase, 0: do nothing); for this application, it will be represented with a green LED
-- 'Bit-28' is used to enable control for decreasing temperature (1: enable temp decrease, 0: do nothing), for this application it will be represented with a green LED
+- 'Bit-28' is used to enable control for decreasing temperature (1: enable temp decrease, 0: do nothing); for this application, it will be represented with a green LED